A Guide To Urban Outfitters’ Biggest and Boldest Denim

 BDG Dipped-V Wide Leg Jean, $79

-For fans of rigid, non-stretch denim, these V-front jeans are both a great way to get acquainted with a low rise without fear of exposing too much from either the front or back, thanks to a well-disguised 9" rise.
+For fans of rigid, non-stretch denim, these V-front jeans are both a great way to get acquainted with a low rise without fear of exposing too much from either the front or back thanks to a well-disguised 9" rise.
 Wear these jeans with a corset tank and a cardigan, or pair them with a cropped hoodie for a faux skate-park look.

-For fans of rigid, non-stretch denim, these V-front jeans are both a great way to get acquainted with a low rise without fear of exposing too much from either the front or back, thanks to a well-disguised 9" rise.
+For fans of rigid, non-stretch denim, these V-front jeans are both a great way to get acquainted with a low rise without fear of exposing too much from either the front or back thanks to a well-disguised 9" rise.
 Wear these jeans with a corset tank and a cardigan, or pair them with a cropped hoodie for a faux skate-park look.

 BDG Ruched Dip-Waist Flare Jean, $79

 Want something stretchier?
 These V-front pants include a hint of spandex for a more curve-hugging moment.
-The raw waistband reminds us of late '90s Mariah Carey while the ruched front detail bring in whispers of reality TV-era Paris Hilton.
-The torn-off waist is the main attraction here — so do what Mariah would have done and top it off with a belly-button-length spaghetti strap tank.
+The raw waistband reminds us of late '90s Mariah Carey while the ruched front detail brings in whispers of reality TV-era Paris Hilton.
+The torn-off waist is the main attraction here, so do what Mariah would have done and top it off with a belly-button-length spaghetti strap tank.

 Want something stretchier?
 These V-front pants include a hint of spandex for a more curve-hugging moment.
-The raw waistband reminds us of late '90s Mariah Carey while the ruched front detail bring in whispers of reality TV-era Paris Hilton.
-The torn-off waist is the main attraction here — so do what Mariah would have done and top it off with a belly-button-length spaghetti strap tank.
+The raw waistband reminds us of late '90s Mariah Carey while the ruched front detail brings in whispers of reality TV-era Paris Hilton.
+The torn-off waist is the main attraction here, so do what Mariah would have done and top it off with a belly-button-length spaghetti strap tank.

 Advertisement